 Heading to Pointe des Chenes beach for the day?
 Stop at the store for snacks, beverages or anything else you’ll need for picnic.
 The general store also sells gas so no worries when out touring the countryside.
 The general store is also open in winter, and is located on District 13 Snowmobile Trail SSM 1.
 Sledders can fuel up their snowmobiles, buy necessities, and head next door for a hot meal at Boots & Saddles.

-The Great Trail Celebration will take place on August 26, 2017 at Gros Cap Marina Park from 1 pm to 7 pm.
-Trail participants gather at the park.
+The Great Trail Celebration took place on August 26, 2017 at Gros Cap Marina Park from 1 pm to 7 pm.
+Trail participants gathered at the park.
 Hikers for the Gros Cap Loop Voyageur Trail hike and Voyageur canoeists and kayakers for the Gros Cap Bluffs Voyageur Canoe-led paddle.
-The Sault Cycling Club leads a bike ride from Sault Ste.
+The Sault Cycling Club lead a bike ride from Sault Ste.
 Marie to the park.
-Between 4 pm and 7 pm there will be a BBQ, live music with Rusy McCarthy, a tree planting ceremony, and prizes.
+Between 4 pm and 7 pm there was a BBQ, live music with Rusy McCarthy, a tree planting ceremony, and prizes.

 Follow Prince Township on Facebook: www.facebook.com/twpprince